My rating: 3 of 5 stars

 (Contemptuous of identity politics, she does not identify herself on the page as gay and Jewish, though she was.
 This makes sense to me: I am not gay or Jewish, but I worry at the same intellectual knot.
 On the other hand, I am a lapsed Catholic; Catholicism itself is the uneasy synthesis of pagan aesthetics with Jewish moral seriousness, while lapsed Catholicism is proverbially equal to homosexuality in being a ready road to the aesthetic outlook.
 Finally, those who are not insensible to identity politics will wonder at her startling exclusion of black people from “the outstanding creative minorities in contemporary urban culture.”)

 On Photography, from 1977, is one of the most moralistic of her works.
-There she damns photography as the global triumph of the Surrealist ironization of all experience, a medium that democratizes the world’s transformation into an object, once the utopian project of the avant-garde.
-That we all carry cameras means that the modernist dream of an art that fuses with everyday life becomes merely middlebrow and turns all experience (for citizens in the first world) into a trove of junk or else commodities.
+There she damns photography as the global triumph of Surrealism’s ironization of all experience.
+Photography is a medium that democratizes the world’s transformation into an object, once the utopian project of the avant-garde.
+Because we all carry cameras, the modernist dream of an art that fuses with everyday life becomes merely middlebrow and turns all experience (for citizens in the first world) into a trove of junk or else commodities.
 She delivers bitter Adornian anathemas against “the middle-class perspective of photography,” a timid sublimation of exploitative violence:

 Like guns and cars, cameras are fantasy-machines whose use is addictive.
 However, despite the extravagances of ordinary language and advertising, they are not lethal.
 In the hyperbole that markets cars like guns, there is at least this much truth: except in wartime, cars kill more people than guns do.
 The camera/gun does not kill, so the ominous metaphor seems to be all bluff—like a man’s fantasy of having a gun, knife, or tool between his legs.
 Still, there is something predatory in the act of taking a picture.
 To photograph people is to violate them, by seeing them as they never see themselves, by having knowledge of them they can never have; it turns people into objects that can be symbolically possessed.
 Just as the camera is a sublimation of the gun, to photograph someone is a sublimated murder—a soft murder, appropriate to a sad, frightened time.